Idoarizs/Idoarizs/README.md

     <img src="https://seaborn.pydata.org/_images/logo-mark-lightbg.svg" alt="seaborn" width="40" height="40"/>
   </a>
 </p>

-- **MySQL:** 🗃️ A relational database management system used for storing and organizing data.
-It helps improve user experience by ensuring data is structured efficiently and accessed quickly.

 - **Pandas:** 🐼 A data manipulation library in Python, useful for handling large datasets.
 It plays a crucial role in data analysis, enabling data-driven decisions that can be used to improve UI/UX based on real user behavior.